Darlene Hard: Career

-Hard graduated from Pomona College in 1961, and became the first woman inducted into the college's athletic hall of fame in 1974.

 She was part of the American Wightman Cup team that won the trophy against Great Britain in 1957, 1959, 1962 and 1963.

 In 1964, Hard won the singles title at the South African Championships, defeating Ann Haydon-Jones in the final in straight sets, and soon afterwards turned professional when she became a teaching pro.
 She later owned two tennis stores.

-Hard was enshrined in the International Tennis Hall of Fame in 1973.

-According to a 2007 published report, she had been working for the University of Southern California since 1981 in the Publications Dept.
+According to a 2007 published report, she had been working for the University of Southern California since 1981 in the Publications Department.

 Personal life

 In later life, Hard lived in the Woodland Hills section of Los Angeles.
 She worked at the University of Southern California in the Publications Dept. for four decades, aiding in the design and fact-checking of the University Yearbook.